vladak/fusebox/README.md

 I wondered what the power consumption of our household looks like in detail, esp. with running a small [home lab](https://www.reddit.com/r/homelab/).

-I came across a web that completed [just that](https://www.berlinger.cz/blog/mereni-elektriny/).
+I came across a web that completed [just that](https://www.berlinger.cz/blog/mereni-elektriny/) using Arduino.
+Being a fan of Adafruit and CircuitPython, I wanted to replicate this with these.

 ### ESP32 V2 and WiFi

-Testing with [ESP32-S2](https://www.adafruit.com/product/5303) that has built-in antenna places inside the fuse box, I confirmed once again that there is some problem in the stack as some of the MQTT messages are lost.
+Testing with [ESP32-S2](https://www.adafruit.com/product/5303) that has built-in antenna placed inside the fuse box, revealed once again that there is some problem in the stack as some of the MQTT messages sent from the Feather to the MQTT broker are lost.

 From the last Adafruit order, I had the antenna pigtail, and I found a USB WiFi adapter that came with small 2 dBi antenna.
 Since the WiFi adapter cost like 5 EUR,